Project Mercury: Astronauts

 Wally Schirra flew aboard Sigma 7 on Mercury-Atlas 8 on October 3, 1962.
 The mission's main goal was to show development of environmental controls or life-support systems that would allow for safety in space, thus being a flight mainly focused on technical evaluation, rather than scientific experimentation.
-The mission lasted 9 hours and 13 minutes, setting a new U.S. flight duration record.
+The mission lasted 9 hours and 13 minutes, setting a new US flight duration record.
 In December 1965, Schirra flew on Gemini 6A, achieving the first ever space rendezvous with sister spacecraft Gemini 7.
 Three years later, he commanded the first crewed Apollo mission, Apollo 7, becoming the first astronaut to fly three times and the only person to fly in the Mercury, Gemini, and Apollo programs.

 Gordon Cooper made the last flight of Project Mercury with Mercury-Atlas 9 on May 15, 1963.
-His flight onboard Faith 7 set another U.S. endurance record with a 34-hour and 19 minute flight duration, and 22 completed orbits.
+His flight onboard Faith 7 set another US endurance record with a 34-hour and 19 minute flight duration, and 22 completed orbits.
 This mission marks the last time an American was launched alone to conduct an entirely solo orbital mission.
 Cooper later went on to participate in Project Gemini where he once again beat the endurance record during Gemini 5.

 Deke Slayton was grounded in 1962 due to a heart condition, but remained with NASA and was appointed senior manager of the Astronaut Office and later additionally assistant director of Flight Crew Operations at the beginning of Project Gemini.
 On March 13, 1972, after doctors confirmed he no longer had a coronary condition, Slayton returned to flight status and the next year was assigned to the Apollo–Soyuz Test Project, which successfully flew in 1975 with Slayton as the docking module pilot.
 After the ASTP, he managed the Space Shuttle Program's Approach and Landing Tests (ALT) and Orbital Flight Tests (OFT) before retiring from NASA in 1982.

 One of the astronauts' tasks was publicity; they gave interviews to the press and visited project manufacturing facilities to speak with those who worked on Project Mercury.
 The press was especially fond of John Glenn, who was considered the best speaker of the seven.
 They sold their personal stories to Life magazine which portrayed them as 'patriotic, God-fearing family men.'
 Life was also allowed to be at home with the families while the astronauts were in space.
 During the project, Grissom, Carpenter, Cooper, Schirra and Slayton stayed with their families at or near Langley Air Force Base; Glenn lived at the base and visited his family in Washington DC on weekends.
 Shepard lived with his family at Naval Air Station Oceana in Virginia.